CarelessAntics/FlowMap_Editor_CS50_final/README.md

 ----

 ### Custom UI system
-A UI system created purely for this software.
+A UI system created purely for this tool.
 All UI elements reside in frame objects, which can be nested inside each other and in other elements as dropdowns.
 Elements include icon-based buttons, buttons with custom text, text input boxes, and dropdown menus.
 Right clicking an element opens a properties window in case one exists

 ## Intro Video